techbygiusi/Labby/README.md

   </a>
 </p>

+> 🚀 **A new version is in development!** Labby Next Gen includes persistent server-side storage, a mobile-optimized bottom navigation, IP View, copy-to-clipboard, status indicators and more.
+> Try the preview on the **[labby-next-gen](https://github.com/techbygiusi/Labby/tree/labby-next-gen)** branch.

-> **P.S.:** I'm looking for someone to design a nice logo for the application.
-If you're interested (or know someone), please reach out.
+> **P.S.:** I'm looking for someone to design a nice logo...

 ---